xformerfhs/homophone/README.md

 Pdw xzxnloVB "ThD fvbGR XMkpe Ekz ZvKFL SUjn uhi HCQW OIc" Am Yt wzCKFyg rE q FCecJYK, q Vgesitlx GrtsCbeoec qHy udD HBTNwML IE Phj YHFdqXDu.
 ```

-Because of the `keep` option all blanks, paragraphs, brackets and punctuations marks are preserved.
+Because of the `keep` option all blanks, quotes, brackets, digits, punctuations marks and paragraphs are preserved.

 Because of the preservation of the text structure and word boundaries, this text is much easier to analyse and decrypt without the key, than the text without the kept structure.